lorikrell/gamerchic/docs/wow-conquest/loot-cards.md

 ## Scourge Shadowlands Theme

-Originally these cards were used in In Death's Shadow campaign with a Shadowlands Scourge feel.
+Originally these cards were used in the [In Death's Shadow campaign](/DeathShadow) with a Shadowlands scourge feel.

 [![PSD](/img/psd.png) Sonceri Card - Scourge](https://drive.google.com/file/d/1GIOC2jTavO1gXRpXFDsXVxMnnXwmT8gj/view?usp=sharing) - click to download.